brikis98/yevgeniy-brikman-homepage/_posts/2020-01-11-atomic-habits.md

 - **Even though you can't see it, those investments _are_ making a difference.**

     - Think of an ice cube in a room that starts at 20 degrees and is slowly warming up.
-    - As the temperature goes to 21 degrees, 22, 23, etc, you initially see no changes in that ice cube whatsoever.
+    - As the temperature goes to 21 degrees, 22, 23, etc., you initially see no changes in that ice cube whatsoever.
 And yet, progress is being made.
     - It's only when you finally get to 30 degrees, 31, and 32 that, suddenly, a dramatic change is visible.
-    - Almost all the change is only visible at the end, but you couldn't have gotten there without investing all the energy in the beginning an middle.
+    - Almost all the change is only visible at the end, but you couldn't have gotten there without investing all the energy in the beginning and middle.

 - **The effect of compound interest is delayed, so invest early.** Much of life works that way.
 That's why it's essential to form habits now and keep investing, even if it doesn't seem to be making a difference initially.